 The name does not satisfy me.
 CST stands for Crew Space Transportation, which is immediately far too literal for my tastes, and the 100 is a reference to the 100km Karman Line.
 I don't see why that's there, except perhaps to give the illusion of a heritage of 99 previous designs?
 As alluded to under the Dream Chaser entry, much has been made of the safety and reliability of the Apollo heritage, so I presume they're trying to keep people focused on that aspect as much as possible.
 If individual CST-100s are getting unique names, none have been revealed yet.

 [EDIT: The official name of this one was changed to CST-100 Starliner in September 2015.
 Starliner is a name intended to reflect Boeing's commercial airliner names, the 307 Stratoliner and 787 Dreamliner.
 I don't think that's much of a real naming heritage, but rather a contrived marketing decision, considering the dozens of Boeing airliners between the 307 and 787 that had either a different naming scheme or, more frequently, no name at all.
+(It's also questionable whether they noticed the L-1649 Starliner aircraft made by sometime-competitors, Lockheed, in the '50s.)
 This fits very well with my earlier interpretation of the CST-100 code as an attempt to paint Boeing's design as tried and true, a venerable tradition, far more trustworthy than any of these young Johnny-Launch-Latelys.
 Same marketing guys picked the name Starliner for it, I guess.
 That said, I do actually like the name Starliner.
 It's not inappropriate, especially for something intended for a routine, dull use like station ferrying, and it sounds kind of pretty, regardless of any cynicism in its origin.
 I'll actually be happier if they drop the silly CST-100 bit and start refering to it as simply the Starliner.]

 CST-100 is supposed to be able to be launched using one of several rockets, including the same Atlas V as Dream Chaser, the same Falcon 9 as Dragon V2, and the same Delta IV (though perhaps not the Heavy) as Orion.
 They're not picky.
 The Delta rocket family got its name from its predecessor, the much more exciting Thor rockets, when the name of one variant, the Thor-Delta, mutated enough that the Thor part was dropped, leaving only the Delta.
 [EDIT: It has also been announced that the Starliner should be compatible with the proposed Vulcan rocket, which is unsurprising as Vulcan will be a unified hybrid of Atlas V and Delta IV systems.
 Vulcan got its name in a pretty stupid public voting process, where 3 pretty terrible names were proposed and none got much attention.
 So ULA decided to ride on Leonard Nimoy's coat-tails instead, throwing a 4th option in late, which apparently won.
 It's a good enough name for a rocket, though I foresee some confusion between the names Vulcan and Falcon, operating so close together.]